palcu/interviews/_posts/2016-05-22-the-unqualified-engineer.markdown

 ---
 title: "The Unqualified Engineer"
 layout: post
-description: "Videos about interviews uploaded by a former Facebook engineer"
+description: "Videos about interviews by a former Facebook engineer"
 date: "2016-05-22 21:05:30"
 ---